 In this article, you'll discover:

 By the end of this article, you'll have a newfound perspective on how to conquer the MCAT and achieve your competitive MCAT score that gets noticed by med-schools.

-One of the key pieces of insight you'll receive is that during MCAT prep, in order to get a high MCAT score, you need to understand the two main sides of this battle extremely well; yourself and the MCAT.
+After speaking to top scorers of the MCAT, one of the key pieces of insight you'll receive is that during MCAT prep, in order to get a high MCAT score...

 You need to not only know how to study and prepare to win, but you also need to know how the MCAT was created to defeat you.